dndao/dndao/README.md

 I'm Daniel;

 - 🌱 I am a Developer/Designer and Startups Founder.
-- 🔭 I’m currently running my digital agency - [Braxton Dawn](https://braxtondawn.com) and a healthcare startup - [CDSalus](https://cdsalus.com).
+- 🔭 I’m currently running my digital practice - [Braxton Dawn](https://braxtondawn.com) and a healthcare startup - [CDSalus](https://cdsalus.com).
 - 📫 You can reach me at: danielquangdao@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have a birthmark that swells before a thunderstorm